shrimp-18/GameBit/README.md

 # GameBit
-A Gaming console made with rpi zero 2w (i will put custom games init)
+A Gaming console (i will put custom games init)
+:3